ANSH5252/Movie-Recommendation-System/README.md

 The overview feature was converted into a list to perform furthur operations.<br>
 ## Final Dataframe<br>
 The Final Dataframe consists of only 3 columns with the id , title and tags.
 The tags column is a mixture of the columns overview , generes , cast and crew. <br>
+### Modification of Tags Feature<br>
+The tags feature was modified to make it suitable for the recommendation system.
+The tags feature was converted into a list of strings and then the list was converted into a string.
+This was done to make it suitable for the recommendation system.<br>

 The system uses the concept of cosine similarity to find the similarity between the movies.